Before you move into an apartment, make sure to inspect the apartment thoroughly in the presence of your landlord or property manager.

 - Are there any leaks in the gas line for the stove?

-- Inspect the refrigerator, heater, air conditioner, dishwasher, garbage disposal (in the kitchen sink; there will be an electric switch to turn it on), and faucets and make sure all are in working condition.
+- Inspect the refrigerator, heater, air conditioner, dishwasher, garbage disposal (in the kitchen sink; there will be an electric switch to turn it on), and faucets.
+Make sure they are all in working condition.

 - Are there any mouse or roach droppings in the kitchen cabinets or elsewhere?